 - Vaccine-preventable diseases haven’t gone away.

-The viruses and bacteria that cause illness and death still exist and can be passed on to those who are not protected by vaccines.
+The viruses and bacteria that cause illness and death still exist and can be passed on to those not protected by vaccines.

 - Vaccines will help keep you healthy.